arpithasc/ePrescriber-Registration/README.md

 9. **Admin Permissions:** Yes/No for administrative access.
 10. **Degree/Suffix, NPI, Supervising Physician, Contracted Hours, License Number, DEA Number, EPCS:** Fill accordingly and upload required documents.
  ### FAQs
-[Q] How to set up Controlled Substances?
+[Q] How do I set up the staff so they are able to prescribe Controlled Substances?
-[A] Select “Yes” for EPCS.
+[A] Select “Yes” for EPCS on the ePrescribing Registration form if the staff member will be prescribing Controlled Substances.

+[Q] How do I upload license documents?
-- **How to upload license documents?** Use the Upload button next to the License Number field.
+[A] Use the Upload button next to the License Number field to upload scanned copies of the prescriber’s medical license.

-- **Prescriber’s name not appearing?** Ensure Staff Info record exists first.
+[Q] What if the new prescriber’s name doesn’t appear in the list?
+[A] Make sure the prescriber’s Staff Info record is created.
+If not, first create their Staff Info record and then return to the ePrescribing Registration form.